erhla/erhla.github.io/resume.md

 - Created interactive online dashboards using R Markdown, leaflet, java/d3, and mapbox

 ### Consultant, Property Tax Appeal Project, Illinois Institute of Technology (June 2020 to present)
 -	Built tools which automatically filed property assessment appeals for low-income homeowners in Detroit and Chicago
-- Using R, R Shiny, and python (selenium), deployed standardized tools for use by dozens of volunteers
+- Using R, react, and python (flask/selenium), deployed a ‘turbo tax for property appeals’ for public use

 ### Grants Management Intern, Office of Budget and Management, City of Chicago (July 2019 to present)
 - Conducted city-wide budgetary analyses of new policies including raising the City’s minimum wage to $15 an hour